dalijolijo/GRV-Masternode-Setup/README.md

 # GRV-Masternode-Setup
-This script helps you to install a Gravium GRV Node as a docker container.
+This script helps you to install a Gravium (GRV) Masternode as a docker container.

 ## Deploy as a docker container